 This works exceptionally well in an agile environment.
 I would typically post a wireframe or idea on Monday mornings a good sprint or two ahead of the development team and leave it up for a week inviting feedback.
 After a week, pull it down and review the feedback and make adjustments accordingly.
 This will make sure that the wireframe has at least gone through a couple of revisions before development started.
 Did you know… a wireframe more often than not only gets 1-2 revisions after being presented before development begins?
 Clearly not always the case.

 Coffee, tea or any tasty beverage will do.
 Not surprisingly most people find it more comfortable to have honest conversations when they are just sitting having a drink.
 Especially a free one.
 Just as an FYI, feel free to google “Drunk User Testing” … yeah, it’s a thing.

 In a user testing lab, people are not in any sort of natural setting.
 Typically a room with a moderator and a big window where they know some people are sitting behind watching their every move… oh and bonus the whole thing is being video recorded… so yeah COMPLETELY natural settings.
 Your users will NEVER use your software or app in this environment again.
 So why not go to a coffee shop and offer to buy some people their morning coffee for 5 minutes of their time?

-Take your laptop, tablet or just pen and paper and setup in a corner.
+Take your laptop, tablet or just a pen and paper and set up in a corner.
 Offer to buy coffee for people for 5 minutes of their time looking at an interface.
 I frequent a few Starbucks where the baristas know me at this point, and will send people to me when the chair across from me opens up.
-So at this point even that part has been taken care of for me.
+So at this point, even that part has been taken care of for me.
 Coffee shops have become the user testing labs of 10-15 years ago.